alinradut/versioner/README.md

 Versioner is a simple versioning microservice, useful for maintaining an ever incrementing integer across builds created by a team of people.
-It's built on the Slim framework and stores the information in an SQLite database,
+It's built on the Slim framework and stores the information in an SQLite database.

 The use cases vary, but the most common would be to install it on your network on a web server (or a public facing webserver).

+# Usage instructions

+There's no UI to interact with.
+I'd recommend using Postman or a similar tool to interact manually with the Versioner.
+If you need to fetch the current version or set a new one as part of a build script, you should probably use curl.

 Interacting with this microservice can be done over REST with the following APIs:

-POST /version
+**POST /version**

 Sets the version to a certain value or bumps the current version.